libretro/docs/docs/specs/api.md

 [A growing list of libretro frontends](../tech/frontends.md) is available, reflecting a variety of host systems and use cases.
 RetroArch is the libretro "reference frontend" and is available across a wide range of host platforms.

 ## Libretro-powered operating systems

-Lakka, based on LibreELEC, is our Libretro's reference operating system distribution.
+Lakka, based on LibreELEC, is Libretro's reference operating system distribution.
 Below is a partial list of external distributions that also use libretro/RetroArch as part of their backend technology:

   * [batocera.linux](http://batocera-linux.xorhub.com/)
   * [RetroPie](http://retropie.org.uk/)